 Myra is affiliated with the McGill University School of Social Work as an adjunct professor and guest lecturer.
 She created and taught the course: “Social Work Practice with Older Adults.”
 Her other responsibilities included external field placement supervisor and field liaison.
 Her classroom topics include trauma, aging, and resilience; a community-based group trauma recovery model: The Drop-in Centre for Holocaust Survivors; and self-care practices that guard against burnout and vicarious trauma.

 Her innovative book, Recovering from Genocidal Trauma: An Information and Practice Guide for Working with Holocaust Survivors (University of Toronto Press, 2014), describes a strengths-based practice philosophy that guides the reader in how to understand the survivor experience, develop service models and programs, and employ individual and group interventions to empower survivors as they recover from tragedy and adversity.
 Her book is essential reading for anyone who studies, interacts, lives or works with survivors of mass atrocity.

-Myra is a licensed social worker with the Quebec order of social workers (OTSTCFQ) and a graduate of McGill University, where she earned B.S.W.
+Myra is a licensed social worker with the Ontario College of Social Workers and Social Service Workers (OCSWSSW), previously with the Quebec order of social workers (OTSTCFQ), and a graduate of McGill University, where she earned B.S.W.
 (Great Distinction) and M.S.W.
 (Dean’s Honour List) degrees.